 The levels are as follows:

-- BASIC: English Fundamentals*
+- Basic: English Fundamentals*

-- Level I: Beginner
+- Level 1: Beginner

-- Level II: High Beginner
+- Level 2: High Beginner

-- Level III: Intermediate
+- Level 3: Intermediate

 English for specific purposes

-- Level IV: High Intermediate
+- Level 4: High Intermediate

-- Level V: Advanced
+- Level 5: Advanced

-- Level VI: High Advanced
+- Level 6: High Advanced

-- Students in Levels IV, V, and VI can enroll in any of the tracks.
-For more information about the different tracks, see “Tracks of Study.
+- Students in Levels 4, 5, and 6 can enroll in any of the tracks.
+For more information about the different tracks, see Tracks of Study.

 Each student enrolls in two courses that fall into two categories: Listening/Speaking and Reading/Writing.

 The courses use current, proven methods that help students use English in meaningful ways to communicate ideas and needs, solve problems, and participate in American life on campus and in the community.
-(10 hours per week)

 Instruction integrates these skills to improve written communication and reading comprehension, using a progressively challenging curriculum from beginning to advanced levels.
-(10 hours per week)

-The ELI is one of the only Intensive English Programs in the United States to offer personal one-on-one tutoring with trained tutors in its regular Full Intensive Program at no extra charge.
+The ELI offers one of the only Intensive English Programs in the United States to offer personal one-on-one tutoring with trained tutors in its regular Full Intensive Program at no extra charge.

 Using a variety of video and audio materials, the listening lab provides students additional practice with listening comprehension and vocabulary acquisition.
-(2 hours per week)